liorp/liorp.github.io/_posts/2021-05-01-react-alert-material-ui.md

 export default AlertSnackbar;
 {% endhighlight %}

-A few bullet points for this implementation:
+A few remarks for this implementation:<br>
 ⚫️ I used ```@ts-ignore```.
 Usually, this is a major warning sign, but I did this in order to bypass some typing definitions.
 <br/>